Homotopy invariance of tame homotopy groups of regular schemes: E tale and tame homotopy groups

-An object $X$ of a distributive category $C$ is called connected if it is not the initial object $\varnothing$ and has no non-trivial copro\-duct decomposition. $C$ is called locally connected if every object has a copro\-duct decomposition into connected objects.
+An object $X$ of a distributive category $C$ is called connected if it is not the initial object $\varnothing$ and has no non-trivial copro\-duct decomposition.
+The category $C$ is called locally connected if every object has a copro\-duct decomposition into connected objects.
 This decomposition is essentially unique then, so we can speak about the set of connected components of an object of $C$.
 The rule associating to an object its set of connected components is then a functor, denoted by

-Assume in addition that $C$ is pointed, i.e., we are given a morphism of sites $\sets\to C$.
-By applying the functor $\Pi$ to the (filtered) category of pointed hypercoverings $K_\bullet$ of $C$, we obtain a pro-object
+Assume in addition that $C$ is a pointed site.
+We consider the category $\textrm{HR}(C)$, whose objects are pointed hypercoverings of $C$ and whose maps are homotopy classes of morphisms.
+The category $\textrm{HR}(C)$ is left filtering \cite[Corollary 8.13]{AM}.
+By applying the connected components functor $\Pi$ to $\textrm{HR}(C)$, we obtain a pro-object

 in the homotopy category of pointed simplicial sets.
 The homotopy pro-groups of $C$ are defined by

 For a locally noetherian $S$-scheme $X$, the above applies to the sites $X_\et$ and $(X/S)_t$ and one puts for a geometric point $\bar{x}$ of $X$, resp.\ a tame point $\bar x=(\bar x, \bar v)$ of $X/S$: